KordingLab/electroimg/simulation/README.md

-# Usage
+This is a main code to simulate propagation of electrical activities through morphology of a neuron.

+## Installation
-The code is written in one class: SimElecRec.m Download the script and add the path to the Matlab path.
+Download the script and add the path to the Matlab path.
 Then drag neuron file (neuron1.mat) to the current folder.
 To run the code, type:

+## Usage
+The code is orgonized by one class: SimElecRec.m
 ```
 Sim = SimElecRec;
 data = open('neuron1.mat');